dagger907/cinsyc/README.md

 Some scripts have a "#NOTE".
 Read the "#NOTE".

+Variable pathvar is used in the scripts, change value to the path to your sycollect-folder.

 First time, run scripts in this order: dochecksys.sh, sendwarnings.sh, dosendwarnings.sh

 Then run scripts in this order: tarsyscollect.sh, dochecksys.sh, sendwarnings.sh, dosendwarnings.sh
+Or just run autoall.sh

 checksys.sh:
 This is the script that contains the code that is run on servers listed in servername.cfg.
 The script is based on this post: http://community.spiceworks.com/scripts/show/2127-quick-system-information-on-a-linux-host

 dochecksys.sh:
 This is the script that creates a SSH-connection and runs checksys.sh on servers listed in servername.cfg.
-Files are stored in $PWD/syscollect.
+Files are stored in $pathvar/syscollect.

 servername.cfg:
 This is a list over servers that dochecksys.sh runs through a while-loop.

 tarsyscollect.sh:
-This is the script that tars all files in $PWD/syscollect and puts the tarball in $PWD/tarsyscollect in the format YYYYMM-DD.tar.xz.
-All files in $PWD/syscollect will be deleted after tar'ing is complete
+This is the script that tars all files in $pathvar/syscollect and puts the tarball in $pathvar/tarsyscollect in the format YYYYMM-DD.tar.xz.
+All files in $pathvar/syscollect will be deleted after tar'ing is complete

 sshbulkcopyid_done.sh:
 This is the script that runs through servername.cfg to create SSH-based passwordless logons.